dheerajkumar47/Time-Series-Anomaly-Detection/README.md

 🙏 Acknowledgements
 A special thanks to the creators of the Prophet, dtaianomaly, and Streamlit libraries for providing the powerful tools that made this project possible.

+## License and Attribution
+This repository is developed and maintained by **Dheeraj Kumar**.
+Licensed under the [MIT License](./LICENSE).
+Please give proper credit if you use or modify this project.